 I didn’t have any good parmesan on hand when I made this batch, so this one is technically vegan and vegetarian.
 However, it is easy to add a bit of cheese if you do include dairy in your diet.

-You can store your pesto in the fridge if you plan to use it within a week!
+You can store your pesto in the fridge if you plan to use it within a few days.
 Otherwise, try freezing the pesto into ice cubes for later use.
 Just thaw as needed for pasta, dressings, marinades, or more.

 I’m about to go make a big batch of garlic pesto egg salad for sandwiches over the next few days.
 Yum!